frconor-ebook/meditations/_posts/2025-09-09-self-love-the-enemy.md

 And also, through the many joys of our life: the funny things, the hens that come into our life and surprise us in all sorts of ways---small and great.

-If we are humble, we learn to recognize His hand in everything.
-That hand of God that works for the destruction of our self-love, our greatest enemy.
+If we are humble, we learn to recognize His hand in everything---that hand of God that works for the destruction of our self-love, our greatest enemy.

 If something unpleasant happens to us or some little thought comes our way or some piece of bad news, we can try to see---God is at work here. *Hic est Digitus Dei*--here is the finger of God.